Last Updated on October 18, 2017

 Group listening allows students to have a shared, simultaneous learning experience.
 The facial expressions of their peers as they listen provide important non-verbal cues to help students interpret and internalize what they hear.
 Listening in small groups (as opposed to as a class) is particularly successful because the learning community becomes intimate and personal.
 Audio splitters are the perfect tool for accomplishing small-group listening so that multiple students can share one listening device.

 Why do you think listening is important?
-Public radio offers access to powerfullauren2 primary sources— from live recordings to personal memoirs— that allow students to form personal connections with important events.
+Public radio offers access to powerful primary sources— from live recordings to personal memoirs— that allow students to form personal connections with important events.
 These connections help students to understand the importance of what they are learning and changes the process of “covering” content to one where students become involved with the content.
 Even more important, active listening is a skill that will serve students well throughout their lives, in all aspects of their lives.

 See more of Ms. Mabry’s recent examples of student work: